mbaniadam/Juniper-SRX-to-FortiGate/README.md

-# Juniper SRX to FortiGate Configuration Converter
+# Juniper SRX (Junos OS) to FortiGate Configuration Converter

 This is a Python script that converts Juniper SRX firewall configuration to FortiGate firewall configuration.
 The script supports conversion of the following configurations: